 What Are References—Really?

-You Need a Reference Policy in Your Organization to Inform Your Employees
+You Need a Reference Policy to Inform Your Employees

 Your company should establish a policy about who can provide a formal reference and under what circumstances.
 You need a second policy that identifies guidelines for managers and others who may receive requests from employees and former employees to provide a reference.
 How do you want your employees to respond to these requests?